darshanrao/document_editing_chatbot/backend/README.md

 ## Deployment

+### Railway (Recommended)

+See [RAILWAY_DEPLOYMENT.md](./RAILWAY_DEPLOYMENT.md) for detailed Railway deployment instructions.

+Quick steps:
+1. Push code to GitHub
+2. Create new project in Railway
+3. Connect GitHub repo
+4. Set environment variables
+5. Deploy!

+### Other Platforms

+The backend can also be deployed to:
+- Render
+- Fly.io
+- Heroku
+- AWS/GCP/Azure

-See main README.md for deployment instructions.
+See main README.md for general deployment guidance.